Chrismarsh/covid19/README.md

 This below figure shows a 10-day moving window calculation of the growth rate of covid19 cases, expressed as a percentage growth rate.

 Specifically, a linear fit to `log(value)`  is calculated using a 10-day moving window.
 The slope of this line is expressed as a doubling rate via `log(2)/log(slope)`.
+The days to double are then converted to a growth rate in percentage.
 This is then plotted with time.
 It's essentially the change in time of a moving window first derivative.
-The moving window approach is used to help filter out some of the noise in data, e.g., when there is no reporting over weekends, etc. The days to double are then converted to a growth rate in percentage.
+The moving window approach is used to help filter out some of the noise in data, e.g., when there is no reporting over weekends, etc.

 ![](Canda_growthrates.png)
 **Figure 4**: 10-day moving window rate of change of growth for provinces.
 The reference 2% rate is approximately South Korea's rate.

 A method to detect if a country/province has fallen off the exponential growth part of a logistic curve was suggested by [Minute Physics "How To Tell If We're Beating COVID-19"](https://www.youtube.com/watch?v=54XLXg4fYsc).
-In summary, the idea is based on if we are currently following exponential growth, then the new daily cases as well as the cumulative cases both will increase exponentially.
+The idea is if an area is currently following exponential growth, then the new daily cases as well as the cumulative cases both will increase exponentially.
 Plotting the two against each other, on log axes, results in a straight line.
 Thus, if the daily case growth is no longer exponential, there is a deviation from this straight line.
 In this case, weekly growth is used to help filter out the sampling noise.

 ![](Canada_change+method2.png)
 **Figure 5**: New weekly case growth versus cumulative growth.
 Deviation from linear line suggests a move from exponential growth.